-We are now ready to derive the induced minor obstructions for DAG treedepth 0, 1, and 2. \begin{theorem} The induced minor obstructions for connected DAGs with DAG treedepth are as follows: \begin{enumerate} \item For DAG treedepth 0: the obstruction is $k_1$. \item For DAG treedepth 1: the obstruction is $P_3$. \item For DAG treedepth 2: the obstructions are the graphs $C_6, P_7, H_1, H_2$. \end{enumerate} \end{theorem}

-\begin{proof} We can easily verify the DAG treedepth of the listed graphs.
+\begin{theorem} The induced minor obstructions for connected DAGs with DAG treedepth are as follows: \begin{enumerate} \item For DAG treedepth 0: the obstruction is $K_1$. \item For DAG treedepth 1: the obstruction is $P_3$. \item For DAG treedepth 2: the obstructions are the graphs $C_6, P_7, H_1, H_2$. \end{enumerate} \end{theorem} \begin{proof} We can easily verify the DAG treedepth of the listed graphs.
 We now show that these graphs form the complete set of induced minor obstructions for each treedepth level.

 \textbf{Treedepth 0:} Any DAG with DAG treedepth one must have at least one source.
 A single-vertex DAG is trivially an example with one source, and its DAG treedepth is one.
 In fact, having exactly one source is also a sufficient condition for the DAG treedepth to be one.
 For example, all DAGs that are cliques (i.e., complete DAGs with a single source) have DAG treedepth one.